-Based on the results of the Sexual Offenders Research and Criminal Background Checks, factors that are considered to determine if a substantial relationship exists between convictions and/or offenses and the position include, but are not limited to:
+Based on the results of the Sexual Offenders Research, Criminal Background Checks and/or the Act 153 Background Checks, factors that are considered to determine if a substantial relationship exists between convictions and/or offenses and the position include, but are not limited to:

 - Number and type of offenses (felony, misdemeanor, traffic, other) and potential pattern of offenses